monistode/ISA-docs/stack.md

 `mov $IMM` - `100010`

-Push the value of `num` onto the register stack
+Push the value of `IMM` onto the register stack

 ### PUSH